 Hands, face, space.
 Curfews.
 Don't drink.
 Bend your knees.
 Conform, obey, comply - surrender.
 British life has become infested by bossiness.

-Following his best-selling Fifty People Who Buggered Up Britain and his 2017 Christmas favourite Patronising Bastards, parliamentary sketchwriter Quentin Letts storms back into hard covers with a vituperative howl against the 'bossocracy'.
+Post Lockdown, Quentin Letts storms back with a vituperative howl against the 'bossocracy'.
 They tell us what to do, what to say, how to think.
 Letts gives them a prolonged, resonant raspberry.
 He names the guilty men and women: Dominic Cummings, Prof Neil Ferguson, that strutting self-polisher Nicola Sturgeon, the Archbishop of Canterbury, Cressida Dick, Michael Gove, even the sainted Sir David Attenborough.
 Bang!
 They all take a barrel.
 And then there's publicity-prone plonker Matt Hancock posing for photographs while doing his 'Mr Fit' press-ups.